afarin-fatemeh-rezaei/Instacart-Order-Analysis/README.md

 ## 📌 Project Overview

 This project is an end-to-end product analytics case study using the Instacart Market Basket Dataset.
-It demonstrates the full workflow of a Data Analyst: from data engineering (PostgreSQL) to statistical analysis (Python) to business visualization (Looker Studio).
+It demonstrates the full workflow of a Data Analyst: from data engineering (PostgreSQL) to statistical analysis (Python) to business visualization (Data Studio).

 **Dataset:** 3.4 million grocery orders, 131,000 unique users, and 49,000 products.